Suggested links

 K2/Spice Abuse and Addiction

 K2/Spice can provide pleasant feelings of euphoria and relaxation.
 This, combined with the misconception that it’s a safe and legal alternative to marijuana, makes it a very commonly abused substance.
-Not only is K2/Spice not safe, but it can also be addictive and even lead to further substance abuse.
+Not only is K2/Spice not safe, but it can also be addictive and lead to further substance abuse.

 Am I Addicted to K2/Spice?